 - Avoid Sugary Drinks and Alcoholic Beverages

 Sugary drinks and alcohol don’t offer nutritional benefits.
+In fact, these unnecessary, unhelpful calories will only help you pack on the pounds.
 Instead of drinking a soda, reach for water, unsweetened tea or coffee.
-You won’t miss the concentrated calories in sugar-sweetened beverages.
-You can reduce your cancer risk directly by avoiding alcoholic beverages.
+Not only will you avoid gaining weight from the concentrated calories in sugar-sweetened beverages, you can also reduce your cancer risk directly by avoiding alcoholic beverages.

 - Mind Your Portions and Proportions